vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 #### Controlling the Apollo Store

-Apollo uses a [normalized store](https://dev-blog.apollodata.com/building-a-graphql-store-from-first-principles-413e19ea65b4#.kzjmjvfo9) for its local cache.
-That means that the data that is being returned by the server and (potentially) has a nested shape will be flattened before being put into the store.
+Apollo uses a [normalized store](https://dev-blog.apollodata.com/building-a-graphql-store-from-first-principles-413e19ea65b4) for its local cache.
+That means that the data that is being returned by the server (potentially) has a nested shape and will be flattened before being put into the store.
 All objects will be stored on the first level of the cache uniquely identified by their ID.

 Let's consider the following example query: